Flavio-Braga/Hyperskill-Kotlin-Challenges/README.md

 # Hyperskill-Kotlin-Challenges

-This is a repository for all daily challenges that Hyperskill provides.
+This is a repository for all daily challenges that Hyperskill provides for the "Kotlin Core" course.
+The challenges recaps some already learned previous topic.